Inheritance tax on property: what you need to know

 Use both nil-rate bands.
 A married couple who plan their wills carefully can ensure both the standard NRB and the RNRB are used on each death.
 With both allowances combined and transferred, up to £1 million of estate value (including the home) can be passed to children IHT-free.

 Downsizing addition.
-If the deceased sold their home or moved to a less valuable property after 8 July 2015, their estate may still be entitled to the full RNRB through the downsizing addition (gov.uk – Inheritance Tax: downsizing).
+If the deceased sold their home or moved to a less valuable property after 8 July 2015, their estate may still claim the full RNRB through the downsizing addition (gov.uk – Claim the residence nil rate band).
 This protects families who moved to a smaller home in later life from losing the allowance.
-The claim is made on form IHT436.
+The claim is made on form IHT435.

 Charitable giving.
 Leaving 10% or more of the net estate to charity reduces the IHT rate on the rest of the estate from 40% to 36% (gov.uk – Leaving a gift to charity in your will).
 For larger estates with property well above the threshold, this can save more in tax than the charitable gift itself costs the beneficiaries.